Challah

 Instructions

-1. Make flour paste: Whisk water and flour in small bowl until smooth.
-Microwave, whisking every 20 seconds, until mixture stiffens to stiff, smooth, pudding-like consistency that forms a mound when dropped from end of whisk into bowl, 40 to 80 seconds.
+- Make flour paste: Whisk water and flour in small bowl until smooth.
+Microwave, whisking every 20 seconds, until mixture thickens to stiff, smooth, pudding-like consistency that forms a mound when dropped from end of whisk into bowl, 40 to 80 seconds.
 [This generally takes 40 seconds for me.]

-2. Make dough: Whisk flour paste, egg and yolks, water, and oil in bowl of stand mixer until smooth.
-Add flour and yeast.
+- Make dough: Whisk flour paste, egg and yolks, water, and oil in bowl of stand mixer until smooth.
+Mix yeast into 14 ounces of flour (reserve the remaining ounce of flour to blend in while mixing and kneading).
 Fit mixer with dough hook and mix on low speed until all flour is moistened, 3-4 minutes.
 Let rest for 20 minutes.

-3. Add sugar and salt and mix on medium speed for 9 minutes, until smooth and elastic (dough will be quite firm and dry).
+- Add sugar and salt and mix on speed 1½-2 for 9 minutes, until smooth and elastic (dough will be quite firm and dry).
 Transfer dough to clean counter and knead by hand to form smooth, round ball, about 30 seconds.

-5. Deflate dough and cut into three equal sections; mine were 256g each.
+- Deflate dough and cut into three equal sections; mine are typically around 260 grams each.
 Braid tightly and place into buttered loaf pan.

 Notes